Nelson Rockefeller: 1964

-However, at the Republican National Convention in San Francisco in July, Rockefeller was given five minutes to speak before the convention in defense of five amendments to the party platform put forth by the moderate wing of the Republican Party to counter the Goldwater plank.
+At the Republican National Convention in San Francisco in July, Rockefeller was given five minutes to speak before the convention in defense of five amendments to the party platform put forth by the moderate wing of the Republican Party, and to counter the Goldwater plank.
 He was booed and heckled for sixteen minutes while he stood firmly at the podium insisting on his right to speak.
-However, Goldwater supporters claimed that the booing was from not the convention floor but the gallery.
+Goldwater supporters claimed that the booing was from not the convention floor but the gallery.
 Rockefeller was reluctant to support Goldwater in the general election.
-The conflict between Rockefeller and Goldwater would have lasting effects, as Goldwater would subsequently vote against Rockefeller's confirmation for the vice presidency in 1974 and became a key player in blocking Rockefeller from being on the 1976 presidential ticket.

 Rockefeller's stump speeches often used the phrase "the brotherhood of man, under the fatherhood of God"; reporters covering his campaign came to abbreviate the expression as BOMFOG.

 1968

-Rockefeller again sought the presidential nomination in the 1968 primaries.
+Rockefeller again sought the presidential nomination in the 1968 Republican Party presidential primaries.
 His opponents were Nixon and Governor Ronald Reagan of California.
 In the contest, Rockefeller again represented the liberals, Reagan representing the conservatives, and Nixon representing moderates and conservatives.
-Rather than formally announce his candidacy and enter the state primaries, Rockefeller spent the first half of 1968, alternating between hints that he would run and pronouncements that he would not be a candidate.
 Shortly before the Republican convention, Rockefeller finally let it be known that he was available to be the nominee, and he sought to round up uncommitted delegates and woo reluctant Nixon delegates to his banner, armed with public opinion polls that showed him doing better among voters than either Nixon or Reagan against Democrat Hubert Humphrey.
 Despite Rockefeller's efforts, Nixon won the nomination on the first ballot.